svasek/docker-calibre-web/README.md

 ## Features ##

- * running Calibre Web under its own user (not root)
+ * running Calibre Web
- * changing of the UID and GID for the Calibre Web user
+ * automaticaly updated on every (re)start of the container if needed
  * no usage of NGINX inside the container, only the Calibre Web application is served as single application without any supervisor
- * Google Drive integration is included
- * creation of app.db symlink at `/books/app.db` for external access like backup possibility
+ * disabled GoogleDrive/Kobo/GoodReads integrations, ldap, oauth to strip down the image
  * support of **Calibre ebook-convert** tool to convert to MOBI
  * **Calibre ebook-convert** uses `glibc` and therefore https://github.com/sgerrand/alpine-pkg-glibc is installed